oneoffcoder/books/sphinx/python-intro/source/intro.rst

 Notice that this program is seemingly trivial, but a lot is going on.
 First, the ``print()`` command is actually a ``function``.
 The word ``print`` is the name of the function, and the opening and closing parentheses indicate that we are calling (or invoking) a function.
 Inside the parentheses, we have a string literal, ``'Hello, world!'``.
 All string literals are enclosed by either a pair of single or double quotes.
 In this example, it is said that we are passing a string literal to the print function; the string literal is called a ``parameter`` of or ``argument`` to the print function.

-This background information a lot already just to understand how to print something.
-Compared to other languages (e.g. Java), however, printing something to the terminal is very easy in Python.
-Quickly, we have already gotten ahead of ourselves by talking about functions, parameters, arguments and string literals while doing one the simplest thing possible in coding with Python.
+That is already a fair amount of background for such a small program.
+Even so, it shows one of Python's strengths early: simple tasks can often be expressed very directly.
+We have already touched on functions, arguments, and string literals while doing one of the simplest things possible in programming.

 .. note::
    When I specify string literals, do I use single or double quotes?